OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/active-directory-b2c/active-directory-b2c-devquickstarts-web-node.md

   app.use(cookieParser());
   app.use(expressSession({ secret: 'keyboard cat', resave: true, saveUninitialized: false }));
   app.use(bodyParser.urlencoded({ extended : true }));
   // Initialize Passport!
-Also use passport.session() middleware toosupport
+Also use passport.session() middleware to support
   // persistent sign-in sessions (recommended). app.use(passport.initialize());
   app.use(passport.session());